spandit812/kubernetes/kubernetes.md

   **Scheduler-->** It checks the configuration, which cpu has high memory available, and selects / election of the node.
 Then it passes the request to controller.

-  **Controller-->** Controller will talk to Kubelet and Kubelet will talk to docker, so that container will get created.
+  **Controller-->** Controller will talk to Kubelet and Kubelet will talk to docker, so that container will get created, Here it will be pod (wrapper on top of container).
+  One POD may have many containers.